Standard Stairs Dimensions for Houses you will need to know, to build a two-story house well and safely.

 The measurements of a concrete staircase do not differ from those that have already been explained here.

-You can see examples of STAIRS IN PLANS , with different designs and their measurements.
+You can see examples of STAIRCASE PLANS WITH DIMENSIONS , with different designs and their measurements.

 When building concrete stairs inside your house, you must use the correct mix of concrete (sand – cement – pea gravel) and place an adequate amount of steel or rebar, and this is known to a construction professional, be it an engineer or an architect.
 In this way, the stairs will support their weight and resist the load of use for many years in a row.